readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 * Another one from Read the Docs, prompting you to "verify your email address".
 Click on the link to finalize the process.

-After veryifyng your email address, your Read the Docs account is ready to import your first project.
+After verifying your email address, your Read the Docs account will be ready to create your first project.

 .. figure:: /_static/images/tutorial/rtd-empty-dashboard.png
    :width: 80%